TNamdarian/seven-terraces/README.md

 ### **Collections**
 - **Categories collection**
-    - This collection holds the category_name key which is a string datatype.
+    - This collection holds the strategy_name key which is a string datatype.
     - This field data is passed to other collections by utilising the ObjectID rather than the string above.

 - **Properties collection**
     - This collection holds several keys for the properties page where the user can view all the properties in the database.
-    - The data keys include the category name, property name, description, date added, features, link to the image, type, price, sourcies fee, property_details, property description and a created by.
+    - The data keys include the strategy name, property name, description, date added, features, link to the image, type, price, sourcing fee, property_details, property description and author.
-    - All the above keys are strings except for the property detaisl, features, and amenities which are arrays.
+    - All the above keys are strings except for the property details, features, and amenities which are arrays.
 Featured is a Boolean.

 - **Amenities collection**
     - This collection holds several keys for the amenities where the user can view all the amenities in the database.
-    - The data keys include the amenitiy.
     - This field data is passed to other collections by utilising the ObjectID rather than the string above.

 - **Type collection**